 yes! peace on earth! we believe—and we must proclaim—with st john: «what came to be through him was life, and this life was the light of the human race… and the darkness has not overcome it.»

-AND we must live as people who have seen the light, as people who live by the light, as people whom «he gave power to become children of GOD.» we cannot live in the darkness; we cannot surrender to and imitate the darkness; we cannot relinquish our privilege and our duty to love.
+and we must live as people who have seen the light, who live by the light, whom «he gave power to become children of GOD.» we cannot live in the darkness; we cannot surrender to and imitate the darkness; we cannot relinquish our privilege and our duty to love.

-may you and i and our world experience tranquillity amidst turmoil and celebration amidst chaos. amen.
+may you and i and our world experience tranquillity amid turmoil and celebration amid chaos. amen.